No fans, no goals: United, City draw Manchester derby 0-0

 The easing of England’s coronavirus restrictions has yet to reach Manchester, with Old Trafford among the 10 Premier League clubs not even allowed 2,000 fans unlike the other 10 stadiums.

+The lack of passion and atmosphere was striking for Ole Gunnar Solskjaer.

+“The quicker we get the fans back in, the better the football will be,” the United manager said.

 So the 183rd Manchester derby was the first one in an empty stadium.
-It was only the second time since 2010 that the rivals have played out a scoreless draw, reflecting their struggle to make an impression in the league this season.
+It was only the second time in 10 years that the rivals have played out a scoreless draw, reflecting their struggle to make an impression in the league this season.

 “No fans is a different atmosphere,” City defender John Stones said.
 “The derby is a massive occasion for us as players and more for the city and fans.
-It’s frustrating not be able to have anyone in the stadium at this time.”
+It’s frustrating not to be able to have anyone in the stadium at this time.”

 United is seventh, four points behind leader Tottenham, and City is a point behind in eighth.

-It’s unsurprising United was so ineffective in front of goal, given Ole Gunnar Solskjaer’s side has scored only three times in its six league games at Old Trafford — with two coming from penalties.
+It’s unsurprising United was so ineffective in front of goal, given Solskjaer’s side has scored only three times in its six league games at Old Trafford — with two coming from penalties.

 United thought it had won a penalty at the start of the second half but Marcus Rashford was then spotted by the VAR to have been offside before being fouled by Kyle Walker.